waseemingly/tp/docs/UserGuide.md

 #### Lock : `lock`

-> Locks the system by hiding all the information in the tabs on the GUI.
-It also disables parsing of commands
+> Locks the system and hides all the information, denying access to all information and commands
 > except `unlock`, `help`, and `delete`.

 Format: `lock`